Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: Abstract

 \section{Abstract}

 A computational workflow, also known as workflow, consists of tasks that must be executed in a specific order to attain a specific goal.
-Often, in fields such as biology, chemistry, physics, and data science, among others, these workflows are complex and are executed in large-scale, distributed, and heterogeneous computing environments that are prone to failures and performance degradations.
+Often, in fields such as biology, chemistry, physics, and data science, among others, these workflows are complex and are executed in large-scale, distributed, and heterogeneous computing environments prone to failures and performance degradation.
 Therefore, anomaly detection for workflows is an important paradigm that aims to identify unexpected behavior or errors in workflow execution.
-This crucial task to improve the reliability of workflow executions must be assisted by machine learning-based techniques.
+This crucial task to improve the reliability of workflow executions can be further assisted by machine learning-based techniques.
 However, such application is limited, in large part, due to the lack of open datasets and benchmarking.
-To address this gap, we make the following contributions in this paper: (1) we systematically inject anomalies and collect raw execution logs from workflows executing on distributed infrastructures; (2) we summarize the statistics of new datasets, as well as a set of open datasets, and provide insightful analyses; (3) we benchmark unsupervised anomaly detection techniques by converting workflows into both tabular and graph-structured data.
-Our findings allow us to examine the effectiveness and efficiencies of the benchmark methods and identify potential research opportunities for improvement and generalization.
-The dataset and benchmark code are available online with MIT License for public usage.
+To address this gap, we make the following contributions in this paper: (1) we systematically inject anomalies and collect raw execution logs from workflows executing on distributed infrastructures; (2) we summarize the statistics of new datasets, and provide insightful analyses; (3) we convert workflows into tabular, graph and text data, and benchmark with supervised and unsupervised anomaly detection techniques correspondingly.
+The presented dataset and benchmarks allow examining the effectiveness and efficiency of scientific computational workflows and identifying potential research opportunities for improvement and generalization.
+The dataset and benchmark code are publicly available \url{https://poseidon-workflows.github.io/FlowBench/} under the MIT License.